tomcritchlow/tomcritchlow.github.io/_posts/2016-01-04-recruiting.md

 The past year and a bit I've spent consulting.
 Mostly marketing consulting, sometimes SEO consulting.
 I had high hopes for the kind of work I'd be able to get out of the gate and the lesson learned in 2015 is that spreading your wings is like growing a flower - consistent, slow, deliberate work.
 But sped up over a timelapse it's incredble to see the range of motion and the amount accomplished.

+## Why Recruitment?

 ## Consultant vs Recruiter?

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Every mid-stage startup in NY is looking for a head of marketing these days... and almost none of them know what they&#39;re looking for.</p>&mdash; chris muscarella (@cm) <a href="https://twitter.com/cm/status/682215063017623552">December 30, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This tweet is true - though overly critical in my opinon.
+This tweet is true - though a little stronlgy worded in my opinon.
 There are lots of things that mid-stage startups don't know what they're doing!
 That's the fun of it.
-But it's true - marketing and growth are still abstract concepts for a lot of mid-size startups.
-They've not yet defined all of the inputs and outputs and haven't figured out what works yet.
+But it's true - marketing and growth are abstract concepts for a lot of mid-size startups.
+They've not yet defined all of the inputs and outputs and haven't figured out processes.
 So they look for someone to lead them through the answers to these questions and to build a team.

-But these are two different concepts.
+But these are two different things.

 It's important not to choose too soon.
-I'm obviously biased but a good consultant can still get deep in the weeds and hep you think about problems in different ways.
+I'm obviously biased but a good consultant can still get deep in the weeds and hep you think about problems in different ways while providing incredibly fast execution and a flexible approach.
 A lot of my work this past year has been on-site with clients, embedded with teams and helping to add advice but more importantly help show my client how I think, how I approach problems and provide some experience about what works and what doesn't while recognizing that each problem needs a fresh pair of eyes and an open mind.

 In short, just because you're struggling with growth doesn't mean that hiring a "VP of growth" will solve your problems.
 Often, founders feel like they don't have the marketing experience or knowledge to manage and lead a marketing team.
 But for the most part that's not true - yes as the company grows hiring a manager to lead the team makes sense but to think they'll solve all of your growth issues is naive.